 Like the design review you’ll have 10 or so minutes to present any components you’ve built and discuss other building plans.

+Most of the weight of the project is the report.
 Submit a PDF (one per team) describing your design, build, and flyoff.
 In addition to the design guidelines above, include multiple photos of the completed build and describe the details of your manufacturing process.
 Describe any design changes that were made and include views of your design to compare to the actual build.